owinymarvin/timepledge_chatbot/README.md

-# timepledge_chatbot

 # Docker compose yaml

-1. various builds to compare multi-stage and single stage builds of docker.
+1. various builds to compare multi-stage and single stage builds of docker (image size).
 2. names images and volumes and networks created for easy maintenance.

 To setup the docker images/containers/volumes